jazzband/djangorestframework-simplejwt/docs/getting_started.md

     pip install django-ninja-jwt[crypto]

-The `django-ninja-jwt[crypto]` format is recommended in requirements files in projects using `Ninja JWT`, as a separate `cryptography` requirement line may later be mistaken for an unused requirement and removed.
+The `django-ninja-jwt[crypto]` format is recommended in requirement files in projects using `Ninja JWT`, as a separate `cryptography` requirement line may later be mistaken for an unused requirement and removed.
 [cryptography](https://cryptography.io)